syncfusion-content/xamarin-docs/Xamarin/ListView/Pull-To-Refresh.md

 ---
 layout: post
 title: PullToRefresh in Xamrin.Forms ListView | Syncfusion
-description: Describes about the pull to refresh integration into SfListView.
+description: Describes about the pull to refresh integration into ListView with ScrollView, SearchBar and Grouping in Xamarin.Forms SfListView.
 platform: xamarin
 control: SfListView
 documentation: ug
 ---

-# PullToRefresh
+# Pull To Refresh in Xamarin ListView (SfListView)

 The [SfPullToRefresh](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh.html) refreshing control allows interacting and refreshing the loaded view.
 When the SfListView is loaded inside the `SfPullToRefresh`, it refreshes the item when performing the pull-to-refresh action.